B612-Asteroid-Institute/quivr/README.md

-# quiver
+# quivr

-Quiver is a Python library which provides great containers for Arrow data.
+Quivr is a Python library which provides great containers for Arrow data.

-Quiver's `Table`s are like DataFrames, but with strict schemas to enforce types and expectations.
+Quivr's `Table`s are like DataFrames, but with strict schemas to enforce types and expectations.
 They are backed by the high-performance Arrow memory model, making them well-suited for streaming IO, RPCs, and serialization/deserialization to Parquet.